stehrn/hpc-poc/engine/README.md

 # Engine container
-A simple engine that downloads an object from GCP cloud storage bucket, prints it out, deletes the object from cloud storage, and exits.
+A simple engine that downloads an object from GCP cloud storage bucket, prints it out, and exits.

-Image is referenced in orchestrator deployment (`ENGINE_IMAGE`)
+Image is referenced in [orchestrator](../orchestrator/README.md) deployment (`ENGINE_IMAGE`)

 The engine itself requires the following env variables:
 * `BUCKET_NAME`